31st May 2022

 Sugar in Drinks

 We often forget about the sugar in drinks, so it is easy for our sugar intake to add up throughout the day.
-To give you some insight, here are how many teaspoons of sugars are in some popular drinks*:
+To give you some insight, here are how many teaspoons of sugar are in some popular drinks*:

 – 200ml bottle of Yop has 5.5 teaspoons of sugar